This post may contain affiliate links. Thank you for your support.

 When is the Best Time to Force Forsythia?

-How to Force Forsythia
+How to Force Forsythia Branches to Bloom Early

 Cut and Prepare

 Head out to your forsythia and cut an armful of branches that are at least 12″ long and that have plenty of fat flower buds on them.
-You can use this as an early pruning session, so cut away any that are growing in weird directions, or rubbing against any other branches.
+You can use this as an early pruning session, so cut away any that are growing in weird directions or rubbing against any other branches.

 Bring the branches inside and soak them in your bathtub or a big sink in room temperature water overnight, keeping them fully submerged.
+Watering them this way gives them a really good soaking and a bit of a head start.

 The Greenhouse Stage

 Check your branches every few days, give them fresh water, and mist the buds.
-When you see the buds started to get longer and show some color, you’re ready to move them to a vase to display!
+When you see the buds start to get longer and show some color, you’re ready to move them to a vase to display!

 The Vase Stage